-Though the primary purpose of Central Penn's programs is to prepare you for a career, many courses may be applied toward a bachelor degree, should you continue your education at Central Penn or another bachelor degree-granting institution.
+Though the primary purpose of Central Penn's programs is to prepare you for a career, many courses may be applied toward a bachelor degree, should you continue your education at Central Penn or another bachelor degreegranting institution.
 The college to which you intend to transfer determines acceptance of transfer credits.
 If you plan to transfer to another institution after graduation, you are urged to consult that institution's catalog as early as possible and confer with the appropriate office regarding transfer.

-If you are interested in transferring credits from another institution, you should notify the Admissions office.
+If you are interested in transferring credits from another institution, you should notify the Admissions office or the Continuing Education office.
 Only grades of "C" or higher (through articulation agreements or from outside institutions) will be considered for transfer credits and each situation is dealt with on a case-by-case basis.
-English Composition courses will only be considered for potential transfer credits once the student has taken and passed the College placement examination.
-The majority of your total credits must be earned at Central Penn.
+English Composition courses can be transferred provided they are from a regionally accredited college or university.
+Otherwise, English Composition courses will be considered for potential transfer credits once the student has taken and passed the College placement examination.
+The majority of your total credits must be taken at Central Penn.

-In addition, a student that has already received an associate degree from Central Pennsylvania College and wishes to enroll in the bachelor program must fill out a change of major form to initiate a transfer evaluation.
+In addition, a student that has already received an associate degree from Central Pennsylvania College and wishes to enroll in the bachelor program must complete a change of major form to initiate a transfer evaluation.
 Many credits transfer within the College; however, it is wise to consult with your Advisor prior to the change.

-You may appeal a credit transfer decision by forwarding a written request to the Student Services Dean within 45 days of receipt of the decision.
+You may appeal a credit transfer decision by forwarding a written request to the Academic Dean within 45 days of receipt of the decision.
 Written requests should be explicit in identifying the credit hour or course transfer decision that is being appealed.
-The decision of the Student Services Dean is final.
+The decision of the Academic Dean is final.